 - The Western Sarnia-Lambton Research Park, which is operated in partnership with the University of Western Ontario, is the location of The Bioindustrial Innovation Centre of Canada.
 Sarnia-Lambton is also home to world-class research and development facilities at Lambton College.

-- Bio companies such as BioAmber, Woodland Biofuels, GreenCore Composites, and KMX, have chosen Sarnia-Lambton for their manufacturing or pilot plants to capitalize on the synergies offered by the Sarnia-Lambton Biohybrid Chemistry Cluster.
+- Bio companies such as BioAmber, Woodland Biofuels, Comet Biorefining, and Suncor have chosen Sarnia-Lambton for their manufacturing or pilot plants to capitalize on the synergies offered by the Sarnia-Lambton Biohybrid Chemistry Cluster.

 Our people are powering a sustainable world.
 Qualified, motivated and productive, our region’s workforce possesses internationally recognized expertise in environmental technology and management, process engineering, process operations, and metal fabrication.